 My voice comes out strangled and quiet, and I try again, pushing against the darkness that's tightening around me.

 "Kyre!"
 Her voice seems so, so far away.
 I follow it, trying in vain to ignore the light tap-tapping of mice that echoes throughout the tunnels.
-The darkness coils around me, uncertainty clouding my mind.
-I impatiently pull off my hoodie to feel less confined.
-The cold feels biting at first, but I welcome it.
+The darkness coils around me, and I impatiently pull off my hoodie to feel less confined.
+The cold feels biting at first, gently stinging my skin, but I welcome it.

 I break into a run once I'm certain that I'm going in the right direction, feet hitting the stone in a way that hurts my shin even more.
 But I don't care.
 Soon I'm close enough to hear her breathing again, and I reach a shaking hand out, spanning the area until it hits something solid.

 I breathe a sigh of relief when she pulls my hand off of her head.

 "Ashe," I breathe, pulling her head to my chest and wrapping my arms around her.
 My voice is hoarse even to my own ears.
 "You scared me so much."

 "There's something on the ground," she starts, pulling my arms off of her.
 "My foot got stuck in it.
 I pulled it out, but I think it might have some sort of a tracking purpose.
 You did say that these are hidden tunnels, right?
 Kyre, I think we should come back here.
 Maybe tomorrow."

 I nod, even though I know she can't see me.
 If it were Boss giving me orders, I'd feel anything from a twinge of irritation to full-blown anger.
 But with Ashe, I'm not annoyed.
 I ponder the fact for a few moments before speaking.

 "Alright," I say, then reach out to grasp hers.
 "So you don't get lost again."

 "'Kay," she replies, and brings her other gloved hand to wrap around mine.
 The warmth gives me a much needed sense of comfort in the stifling darkness.